The Blank Slate Internet

 function.

-What is conjectured to be potential can be seen in an
+is conjectured to be potential can be

-analogy.
 Suppose that at the very

-beginning of the automobile age, venture capital focused on owning all paved
+beginning of the automobile age, venture capital focused on owning all

 roads.
 Suppose further that a monopoly

-was developed whereby if one wanted to use one’s automobile, one had to pay the
+was developed whereby if one wanted to use one's automobile, one had to

 investor groups for the right to drive on a paved road.
-If the federal government wanted to build
+If

-Interstate Highways, the federal government would have to pay excessive amounts
+Interstate Highways, the federal government would have to pay excessive

-of money, perhaps as much as 50% of total construction costs, to the initial
+of money, perhaps as much as 50% of total construction costs, to the

 investor groups.
 Suppose, further, that

-patent law has now established a non-ending ownership to the concept of a paved
+patent law has now established a non-ending ownership to the concept of

 road.

-Now, imagine the specific natures of industry and commerce
+Now, imagine the specific natures of

 that would have arisen.
 Imagine if the